Readit News logoReadit News

 That feels like Siri dictation, minus Siri, and minus the dictation

-willwade · 9 months ago
+willwade · a year ago

-xerox13ster · 9 months ago
+xerox13ster · a year ago

 I had the idea this week to use the Rocksmith USB adapter to develop a stenography system that allows me to control my computer using my guitars with chords, notes, and riffs.

-chris_pie · 9 months ago
+chris_pie · a year ago

 There's a Rocksmith mod that allows you to control the menu using the guitar.
 Also, the Rocksmith USB cable is simply an ADC (with lower latency than most)

-shae · 9 months ago
+shae · a year ago

 We're also limited and shaped by keyboards.
 Why only one letter per finger?
 The datahand does five!